As you may know with version 4.0 a new workshop implementation was introduced.

 With the Genie Editor you can edit the empires2_x1_p1.dat in your game\data folder and change the games mechanic.
 If you want to do this - there are a lot of tutorials out there.

-For now the interesting thing is to get the slp names, for extracted slps are named with their numeric id, that is used as a pointer by AoE.
-But HiddenPaths modding system needs them to be named with their objects name now. -> Always use the objects name, this makes identifying specific slp files much more easy later on.
+For now the interesting thing is to get the slp names, for extracted slps are named with their numeric id, that is used as a pointer by AoE by default.
+But you can also name them with their objects name now. -> Always use the objects name, this makes identifying specific slp files much more easy later on.

 Important is the location of the dat file you want to open.

 If you want you can also type in the path to your language files, then several unit texts will be shown as set in them in the editor.

 Click on OK and the editor will open the dat file.
 For me the dialog shows up two times as well as the editor window.
 Just close/cancel the second one.